nickytonline/source.nickytonline.github.io/src/pages/blog/2019-04-06-dev-to-with-a-typescript-or-flow-frontend-codebase.md

 </center>

-Just add your voice to the discussion.

-Is this something that would interest people in the dev.to community who are contributing to or are thinking about contributing to the frontend codebase?
+Are static types something that would interest people in the dev.to community who are contributing to or are thinking about contributing to the frontend codebase?

 <center>